jwil007/wilsonfi-k8s/README.md

 ├── clusters/
 │   └── wilsonfi-prod/  # Cluster-specific Flux configuration (right now I only have a single cluster) ├── infra/
-│   └── <component>/          # Each component of the infra has it's own dir, containing deployment yamls, secrets, ingress config, etc.
+│   └── <component>/    # Each component of the infra has it's own folder containing relevant yamls
 ```

 ## Flux Reconcile Cheat Sheet